in ,

 • Sandy soil enriched with organic matter.

-Planting and Spacing Aspidistra
+Planting and spacing Aspidistra

 • Aspidistra spread slowly into thick clumps of large, dark green leaves.